Djibouti Register Travel insurance Destinations

 Addis Ababa - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Addis Ababa, Ethiopia, and follow the instructions.
-You may also wish to call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Addis Ababa, Ethiopia, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: